-Cyber-attacks or other failures in telecommunications or information technology systems could result in information theft, data corruption and significant disruption of our business operations.
+Cyber-attacks or other failures in telecommunications or information technology systems and deficiency in our, or those of third parties upon which we rely, cybersecurity could result in information theft, data corruption and significant disruption of our business operations.
 We utilise information technology, systems and networks to process, transmit and store electronic information in connection with our business activities.
 As the use of digital technologies has increased, cyber incidents, including deliberate attacks and attempts to gain unauthorised access to computer systems and networks, have increased in frequency and sophistication.
 These threats pose a risk to the security of our systems and networks, the confidentiality and the availability and integrity of our data.
-We have been the target of a cyber-attacks in the past.
-For example, in 2019 we were targeted in a phishing incident, which included email accounts being accessed by unauthorised third parties.
-Promptly after discovery, we performed third party investigations and as there was no evidence of access or acquisition of any personal information as a result of the incident, we believe that no further action was required under UK, E.U.
-(GDPR) or U.S. federal or state law.
-There was no material impact to our business or financial condition.
-While we believe we responded appropriately, including implementing remedial measures to stop the cyber-attacks and with the goal of preventing similar ones in the future, there can be no assurance that we will be successful in these remedial and preventative measures or successfully mitigating the effects of future cyber-attacks.
 Similarly, there can be no assurance that our collaborators, CROs, third-party logistics providers, distributors and other contractors and consultants will be successful in protecting our clinical and other data that is stored on their systems.